tetsuo/tetsuo.github.io/articles/mailroom.md

 ---
-title: Batch Processing Account Lifecycle Events from PostgreSQL
+title: Event-driven email delivery for user lifecycle flows
-cover_title: Batch Processing Account Lifecycle Events from PostgreSQL
+cover_title: Event-driven email delivery for user lifecycle flows
 description: Manage account lifecycles and batch-process operations—such as activation and password resets—using PostgreSQL triggers and notifications
 tags: database,c,sql,rust
 published: 2024-11-17T00:00:00
-updated: 2025-02-11T13:37:00
+updated: 2025-03-30T13:37:00
 ---

-> [**mailroom**](https://github.com/tetsuo/mailroom/) demonstrates how to manage account lifecycles and batch-process operations—such as activation and password resets—using PostgreSQL triggers and notifications.
+> [**mailroom**](https://github.com/tetsuo/mailroom/) manages activation, recovery, and other lifecycle emails using PostgreSQL triggers and real-time batching.

 We'll begin with the database **schema** and **triggers** to automatically manage user accounts and track their lifecycle changes using a poor man's job queue built on PostgreSQL.
 Next, we'll leverage **notification events** and develop a **collector** service (using **libpq**) to efficiently process the accumulated action data (e.g., tokens) in batches.
 Let's dive in.

-# Schema Overview
+# Schema overview

 The system comprises two main actors: